-Jean ChrétienJoseph Jacques Jean Chrétien (; born January 11, 1934) is a Canadian retired politician who served as the 20th prime minister of Canada from 1993 to 2003.
+Jean ChrétienJoseph Jacques Jean Chrétien (; born January 11, 1934) is a Canadian lawyer and politician who served as the 20th prime minister of Canada from 1993 to 2003.

-Chrétien supported official bilingualism and multiculturalism but was strongly opposed to the Quebec sovereignty movement.
+Chrétien was strongly opposed to the Quebec sovereignty movement.
 He won a narrow victory as leader of the federalist camp in the 1995 Quebec referendum, and then pioneered the ''Clarity Act'' to avoid ambiguity in future referendum questions.
-He also advanced the ''Youth Criminal Justice Act'' through Parliament and implemented several major environmental laws, including an updated ''Canadian Environmental Protection Act'', the ''Pest Control Products Act'', and the ''Species At Risk Act''.
-Although his popularity and that of the Liberal Party were seemingly unchallenged for three consecutive federal elections, he became subject to various political controversies in the later years of his premiership.
-He was accused of inappropriate behaviour in the sponsorship scandal, although he has consistently denied any wrongdoing.
-He also became embroiled in a protracted struggle within the Liberal Party against long-time political rival Paul Martin.
-He resigned as prime minister in December 2003, and retired from politics shortly thereafter.
-In retrospective polling, Chrétien ranks highly among scholars and the public.
+His government also established the long-gun registry, advanced the ''Youth Criminal Justice Act'', laid the groundwork to legalize same-sex marriage, and eliminated the nearly-30-year old budget deficit mainly through spending cuts.
+He implemented several major environmental laws, including an updated ''Canadian Environmental Protection Act'', the ''Pest Control Products Act'', and the ''Species At Risk Act''.
+In foreign policy, Chrétien ordered Canadian military intervention during the NATO bombing of Yugoslavia and the War in Afghanistan but opposed participation in the Iraq War.
+Although his popularity and that of the Liberal Party were seemingly unchallenged for three consecutive federal elections, he became subject to various political controversies.
+He was accused of inappropriate behaviour in the Shawinigate and sponsorship scandals, although he has consistently denied any wrongdoing.
+He also became embroiled in a protracted leadership struggle within the Liberal Party against his finance minister and long-time political rival Paul Martin.
+In December 2003, as a result of the threat of losing a leadership review and pressure from the pro-Martin faction of the party, Chrétien resigned as prime minister and retired from politics.
+Chrétien ranks above-average in rankings of Canadian prime ministers.
 At age , Chrétien is the oldest living former Canadian prime minister.
 Provided by Wikipedia